UNEXPLODED BOMB CLASSIFICATION

 UX-Upshell Metal tubular casing without a parachute 7' x 6" long

-IBEN Icendiary bomb (explosive nose)
+IBEN Incendiary bomb (explosive nose)

 The police were responsible for ensuring the immediate safety of the public when UXBs were discovered.
 The police acted on recommendations of those trained in bomb reconnaissance both on the nature of risk and precautions to be taken.